arbyste/jp-mining-note/docs/docs/setupyomichan.md

 If you wish to add cards on Android, use [AnkiconnectAndroid](https://github.com/KamWithK/AnkiconnectAndroid) and follow the instructions on the AnkiconnectAndroid's README page.
-It might help to export a copy of Yomichan settings from your PC and import said settings on Android, instead of re-doing all of the steps on Android.
+It might help to export a copy of Yomitan settings from your PC and import said settings on Android, instead of re-doing all of the steps on Android.

 !!! note
-    Occasionally, importing your Yomichan settings from the PC may lead to AnkiconnectAndroid not working.
+    Occasionally, importing your Yomitan settings from the PC may lead to AnkiconnectAndroid not working.
-    If AnkiconnectAndroid doesn't work after going through the entire README, try resetting your Yomichan settings on Android and starting from scratch.
+    If AnkiconnectAndroid doesn't work after going through the entire README, try resetting your Yomitan settings on Android and starting from scratch.

 !!! note